2nd Battalion, The Burma Rifles

 by the 25th March.

-29th March, the 2nd Burma Brigade received orders to occupy the area
+29th March, the 2nd Burma Brigade received orders to occupy the area Allanmyo-Thayetmyo

-Allanmyo-Thayetmyo astride the Irrawaddy River valley.
+astride the Irrawaddy River valley.
+The

-with guarding the main approaches up the west bank of the Irrawaddy.
+the main approaches up the west bank of the Irrawaddy.

 now the 2nd Burma Rifles was around 430 strong, losses in the main owing to